/* A subroutine declaration */

 A subroutine's signature specifies the number, order, names, modes and types of its parameters and return values.
-Example:
+Roughly speaking, something like this:

 but many languages have many different rules.